reader5567/reader5567.github.io/src/pages/writing/example.md

 layout: ../../post-layout.astro
 ---

-## Contextual Information
+### Contextual Information

 I graduated from the University of Essex in March 2023 with a Master of Arts degree in the Theory and Practice of Human Rights.
 To graduate, I had to complete a 12,000 word dissertation on a human rights topic of my choosing.
-This is my dissertation.
+I chose to write about the rise of anti-transgender legislation in the United States, especially those laws focused on children and their gender expression.

-## Acknowledgments
+### Acknowledgments

 Thank you to my supervisor, Rees Johnson, for the guidance and advice throughout this project (and for forcing me to finally read Foucault).
 I have never worked on a project this large or personal before and would not have made it this far without your support.
 I also want to thank my undergraduate supervisors, Dr. Michael Artime and Dr. Marnie Ritchie.
 They taught me the foundations of critical research and showed me that it did not have to be cold and detached but could be undertaken with compassion.
 I would not have made it this far without their guidance early in my academic career.